 When another train came along Evoltech called it in on the UP tracking number.
-It was our hot shot to III.
+It was our hot shot to Ill.
 He ran to catch the train, and stepped up onto the tracks at the same time I spotted a train coming the opposite direction towards us.
 They are amazingly quiet until they are right on top of you.
 I grabbed him right before he stepped out in front of it.
 We waited anxiously for it to pass, watching our train creep along on the other side.
 Thankfully the other train was a short one and once it passed we ran for ours.
 This train was moving very slowly, making it easy to catch.
 We waited for an inter-modal car with a decent sized platform that was blocked from the wind.
-Once we found the car we wanted we realized the train was stopping, then we noticed the headlights of a yard workers 4 wheeler.
-Luckily, right in front of our car was a pillar with a bush on the other side which gave us perfect cover.
+Once we found the car we wanted we realized the train was a spillar with a bush on the other side which gave us perfect cover.
 We inched around, hiding from the 4 wheeler as it drove past.